Quick Answer

 Far IR (3,000nm+)

-- Deep detoxification
+- Deep tissue warming

 - Cardiovascular conditioning